 When discussing gaming mouse specifications, DPI is the abbreviation of “dots per inch” and is alternatively CPI, which stands for “counts per inch.”
 The frequency of counts or recorded pixels your mouse takes per inch of movement is DPI and CPI.
 DPI determines the sensitivity of the mouse.

-The more DPI the mouse has, the higher sensitive it is.
+The more DPI the mouse has, the higher sensitivity will be.
 However, a high DPI does not automatically indicate a better mouse; you also need a mouse with a high IPS, or inches per second, indicating the greatest velocity it can still record.
 Many gaming mice have a DPI of 4000 or more, with the ability to adjust the number.
 Some gamers prefer a lower DPI because they believe that a lower sensitivity equals more precision.

 Pixelation of the screen indicates the right DPI.
 A higher DPI may be beneficial if your screen has a high pixel density.
 While DPI may not have much of an impact on your gameplay because most gaming mice have a high count, we recommend looking for something adjustable or configurable so you can experiment with what works best for you.